 Along with manic or depressive episodes, patients with bipolar disorder may have disturbances in thinking.
 They may also have distortions of perception and impairment in social functioning.

 What Causes Bipolar Disorder?

-Like with other mood disorders, what causes bipolar disorder is not known.
-What is known is that bipolar disorder sometimes has a genetic component and can run in families.
+Like with other mood disorders, the causes of bipolar disorder are not known.
+What is known is that bipolar disorder involves dysregulation of brain functioning and sometimes has a genetic component (it can run in families).

 At What Age Is Bipolar Disorder Usually Diagnosed?

-Bipolar disorder usually appears between ages 15 and 24 and persists throughout a lifetime.
+Bipolar disorder usually appears between ages 15 and 24 and persists through a lifetime.
 It's rare that newly diagnosed mania is seen in children or in adults over age 65.

 Severity of symptoms varies with individuals who have bipolar disorder.
 While some people have a few symptoms, others have many that impair their ability to work and live a normal life.